Mijick/PopupView/README.md

 # Usage
 ### 1. Setup library
 Inside your `@main` structure call the `implementPopupView` method.
-It takes three optional arguments - *configTop*, *configCentre*, *configBottom*, that can be used to configure some modifiers for all popups in the application.
+It takes the optional argument - *config*, that can be used to configure some modifiers for all popups in the application.
 ```Swift
   var body: some Scene {
         WindowGroup(content: ContentView().implementPopupView)